 So, how do you build this coaching approach?

 A lot of it comes through feedback you give the creative team.
 You have to remember, being a creative is tough.
 It’s the hardest part of the creative process.
 Takes the most skill.
 The most effort.
 And it exposes the creator to feedback and criticism.

 Approvers need to bear this in mind.
 The feedback should always be about making the work better.

 Separate the creative work from the creative team

-Comments and feedback that sit behind the approvals should be on the work itself, not the person or team who did it.
-Feedback should be open ended questions that build on the core idea, or constructive comments that help improve the creative idea.
+Approval feedback should be on the work itself, not the people who did it.
+Feedback should be constructive.
+It should be comments and questions that improve the work.